 Hybrid homeschooling will be the best option if you want a system combined with homeschooling and public schools.

-Each one of homeschooling, public school, and homeschooling has advantages and drawbacks that help parents to choose the suitable one for their children.
+Each homeschooling, public school, and homeschooling has advantages and drawbacks that help parents to choose the suitable one for their children.

 When you choose among these options, you pick the education system that fits your learning goals and your kids’ abilities and needs.